 In Bhutan, Wikan worked for UNICEF.
 When she approached the Bhutanese authorities with disturbing reports of a series of rapes of girls in schools around the districts, she was rejected.
 There they did not even have a word for rape.
 More «tacitly», she told a single story – and was met with understanding: «This actually changed the laws of Bhutan.
 It taught me to talk to politicians.
 Without such a background, I might not have done what I did later in Norway».

 It is interesting how much anthropological academic knowledge can contribute politically – as both Wikan and Barth have spent their entire lives describing, interpreting and debating?
 For example, as Wikan says, Barth from Afghanistan tried to get the authorities to see the other person, to understand the culture – but to no avail.
 The Afghanistan war broke out and continued with Norway's participation.
 I wonder if it makes her discouraged, and she looks at me, still with some defiance in her eyes.

-I wonder why the ordinary for so many decades – ordinary people and their lives and behavior – could inspire for so long?
-Did she never get bored?
-"Generally speaking, no, things always happen."
+I wonder why the ordinary for so many decades – ordinary people, their lives and behaviour – could inspire for so long?
+Did she never get bored? «Generally speaking, no, things always happen».

 Grief and death

-Wikan conducted "grief studies" in Bali, with a fieldwork completely different from what famous anthropologists wrote – which meant that such a book was difficult to get published.
-Well, at a lecture later, the insight was picked up – she was invited to teach at Harvard, and her career took off.
+Wikan conducted «grief studies» in Bali, with a fieldwork completely different from what famous anthropologists wrote – which meant that such a book was difficult to get published.
+Well, at a later lecture, the insight was picked up – she was invited to teach at Harvard, and her career took off.

 «Life is what happens while you make other plans» is an expression you can find in Wikan's writings.
 At the age of 87, Fredrik Barth died.
 Now our conversation becomes more personal in this fifth hour we have together: